iansampson/dissertation/Backlog.md

 - [ ] Cut 16+ words from abstract

 ### Should
-- [ ] Add footnote on Derrida, “Note Upon the Mystic Writing Pad”
 - [ ] Introduce Oulipo and its members in a more straightforward narrative
 - [ ] Add a final paragraph to conclusion